 Boca del Lupo Offers

-Plays2Perform@Home is a script “Box Set” that can be ordered online and delivered to your home (mail order theatre) or picked up from The Fishbowl on Granville Island where we will also be running the Red Phones.
+Plays2Perform@Home is a script “Box Set” that can be ordered online and delivered to your home (mail order theatre) or picked up from The Fishbowl on Granville Island.

 The moment that venues started to close around the world, Boca del Lupo Artistic Director Sherry Yoon, and Artistic Producer Jay Dodge started asking themselves; “What is the essence of theatre?”
 “How can we keep the ember burning for those who love performance as much as we do?”
 We’ve all been watching as productions go online and performances carry on through platforms such as Zoom.
 However, when Sherry and Jay looked to answer the questions they posed to themselves, going digital didn’t quite satisfy:

 “Theatre is live, theatre is communion, theatre is something to be experienced together, in the flesh.”

 This led them to Plays2Perform@Home. #Plays2Perform asks the audience to take a leading role in creating a piece of theatre with the close friends and family they have chosen to be part of their “bubble”.
 These short plays are to be performed around the dinner table, picnic blanket, or campfire with or without an audience.
 Each Box Set contains 4 different plays with up to 4 characters, with an individual copy for each character for everyone to play their part.

 The Western Canada Box Set, featuring Governor General Award winner Hiro Kanagawa, Simonovitch Prize winner Tara Beagan, celebrated film and theatre writer Karen Hines and theatrical tour de force, Jovanni Sy, has nearly sold out and we are preparing for a second printing. – ORDER HERE – Our four NEW box sets feature a collection of writers that are just as exciting!